dlab-geo/geocoding-workshop-sp2015/README.md

 # Introductory Geocoding and Mapping

-This is a repository of the materials for a D-Lab workshop on geocoding.
+This is a repository of the materials for a D-Lab workshop on geocoding in Python.

 To access the workshop slides: <a href="http://bit.ly/dlab-geocoding-slides">bit.ly/dlab-geocoding-slides</a>